Made In Chelsea 13.5: Ella Meets Julius’ Ma, There’s Stress At The Spa And Sam’s Throwing Arm Is At The Bar

 The Debrief: That spa experience was made to look like the most stressful, least relaxing ordeal going

-Is this going to be the week that Biscuits and Sam finally patch things up and hug it out?
+Is this going to be the week that Jamie and Sam finally patch things up and hug it out?
 We’re not feeling confident about this.
 In fact, things are looking so bad that Sam has gone to the trouble of making a brand new friend - a boy called Harry who looks as though he’s in the middle of auditioning for a part in Bugsy Malone, but hasn’t bothered to learn who any of the characters are and thinks he can wing it by calling everyone ‘kid’ and talking out the side of his mouth as though he’s trying not to displace a cigar.

 We learn that it was Harry who snogged Tiff, which shows us just how friend-deprived poor Sam must be.
 ‘But it’s water under the bridge,’ mutters Harry, who clearly gets off with other people’s girlfriends as organically as the rest of us knock red wine onto cream carpets.